-Greg Ip joined The Economist as U.S. economics editor in July, 2008.
-Based in Washington, D.C. he covers the economy, financial markets, monetary, fiscal and regulatory policy and contributes to The Economist’s blog, Free Exchange.
+Greg Ip is the Chief Economics Commentator for The Wall Street Journal.
+Previously, he was the U.S. economics editor for The Economist , covering the economy, financial markets, monetary, fiscal and regulatory policy and contributes to The Economist’s blog, Free Exchange.

 Prior to this he was a reporter for The Wall Street Journal, most recently as chief economics correspondent in Washington.
 He created Real Time Economics, The Wall Street Journal’s online blog of Fed and economic news.
 He joined the Journal in 1996 as a reporter covering financial markets in New York.